ddmesh/unbrick-recover-readonly-flash-arduino-opta/README.md

 **Author**: Stephan Enderlein \
 **License**: BSD-3-Clause

-The Finder OPTA devices NOR flash chip will become readonly somethimes.
+The "Finder OPTA" devices NOR flash chip will become readonly somethimes.
 The reason is not known and must be a bug in Arduino drivers or mbed-os.

-The external flash (build in the device and externally connected to the MCU STM32H7) is used as a block device carrying partitions and filesystems.
+The external flash (build into the device and is connected to the MCU STM32H7) is used as a block device carrying partitions and filesystems.

 When this NOR flash is protected, probably hardware protection is